100th Annual Conference

 This workshop is not included in the price of registration and costs an additional $150 for conference attendees and $200 for non-conference attendees.

 This workshop will equip attendees with the knowledge and tools needed to lead municipal teams effectively, particularly in today’s challenging and changing world.
-The workshop has four critical sessions, each tackling a unique type of leadership challenge.
+The workshop will include four critical sessions, each tackling a unique type of leadership challenge.

 To view the full workshop program, click here.